-Known as “The Most-Trusted Name in Food Safety™” and recognized by regulatory agencies at the local, state, federal and international levels, the NSF certification mark means that the product complies with all standard requirements.
+Known as “The Most-Trusted Name in Food Safety™” and recognized by regulatory agencies at the local, state, federal and international levels, the NSF certification mark signifies that the product complies with all standard requirements.

-NSF Gluten-Free Certification ensures that companies have a gluten-free compliance plan and undergo onsite inspections of their production and handling facilities, during which time accredited inspectors test products to confirm gluten-free integrity of 20 parts per million (ppm) or less, while ongoing audits verify that procedures are in place to prevent contamination or comingling.
+The NSF Gluten-Free Certification ensures that companies have a gluten-free compliance plan and undergo onsite inspections of their production and handling facilities, during which time accredited inspectors test products to confirm gluten-free integrity of 20 parts per million (ppm) or less, while ongoing audits verify that procedures are in place to prevent contamination or commingling.

 In addition, the inspector verifies that the company is conducting the appropriate raw ingredient testing or that raw ingredients are being sourced from an NSF International certified gluten-free supplier.

 To learn more, please visit: www.nsf.org

 The Certified Gluten-Free logo represents the independent verification of quality, integrity and purity of products all held to the strictest gluten-free guidelines.